Simon2228/TannerTurnerWebServer/README.txt

 MAXTHREADS is the maximum number of threads you would like there to be in the thread pool.

 To engage with the server, there is a simple Client class.
+As long as the Server is running, a client will maintain a connection with the server until the message "close" is sent.
 While the Server class is running, simply run the Client class to use the  default localhost and default port of 4444.

 Or, to specify the host name and port number, run the following command while in the directory in which Client.class is located: